luisdiogo2071317/azure-docs.pt-pt/articles/azure-stack/asdk/asdk-register.md

     # Import the registration module that was downloaded with the GitHub tools
     Import-Module C:\AzureStack-Tools-master\Registration\RegisterWithAzure.psm1

+    # If you have multiple subscriptions, run the following command to select the one you want to use:
+    # Get-AzureRmSubscription -SubscriptionID "<subscription ID>" | Select-AzureRmSubscription

     # Register Azure Stack
     $AzureContext = Get-AzureRmContext
     $CloudAdminCred = Get-Credential -UserName AZURESTACK\CloudAdmin -Message "Enter the credentials to access the privileged endpoint."